How to show campus officials why they are wrong if they say no.

 Start Small, Think Big, Act Responsibly, and Follow Through

 One of the aspects that all of these campaigns have had in common is that they all started very small and grew into larger movements.
-The campaign to divest at Stanford, which successfully convinced the Board of trustees to divest in coal, and continues on with Fossil Free Stanford, started very simply after a group of students heard Bill Mckibben speak one night and decided to meet for pizza after and continue talking about what they could do.
-The wildly successful Chico State campaign started with the work of one class, and eventually led to it being the first Public University in the US to fully divest from the fossil fuel industry.
-The Butte College group is currently only a small core of interested students with some support from other divestment organizations, but hopes to grow substantially in the coming semesters, and have promised not to quit until their job is done.
+The campaign to divest at Stanford, which successfully convinced the Board of Trustees to divest in coal, and continues on with Fossil Free Stanford, started very simply after a group of students heard Bill Mckibben speak one night and decided to meet for pizza after and continued talking about what they could do.
+The wildly successful CSU Chico campaign started with the work of one class, and eventually led to it being the first Public University in the US to fully divest from the fossil fuel industry.
+The Butte College group is currently only a small core of interested students with some support from other divestment organizations, but hopes to grow substantially in the coming semesters.

 Another point mentioned by all these campaigns that is worth reiterating is to remember to act respectfully and responsibly.
 Passions can run very high in students when it comes to the areas of sustainable practices and divestment.
-This is especially true when there is often a generational and emotional gap between the students who will inherit the consequences of such investments, and the administration with an often rigid fiduciary responsibility that favors monetary returns over all else.
-The different direct action events mentioned throughout the article undoubtedly helped in raising awareness of their issues, but these actions came only after attempts to change things non disruptively, and likely would have accomplished nothing without thorough follow through.
+This is especially true when there is often a generational and emotional gap between the students who will inherit the consequences of such investments, and the administration with an often rigid financial responsibility that favors safe returns over all else.
+The different direct action events mentioned throughout the article undoubtedly helped in raising awareness of their issues, but these actions came only after attempts to change things non-disruptively, and likely would have accomplished nothing without thorough follow through.

-Our modern society and western ways of life are sadly, almost completely intertwined to the present use of fossil fuels, but that does not mean our future has to be.
+Our modern society and western ways of life are sadly, are almost completely intertwined to the present use of fossil fuels, but that does not mean our future has to be.
 Indeed it must not be, according to nearly unanimous scientific consensus.
-Which brings us to the final argument, articulated by all of the divestment campaigns mentioned; How can we, as rational beings, continue to invest in a catastrophically environmentally destructive industry that we know must be phased out if we want to continue living on a planet that even resembles what we all now call home?
+Which brings us to the final argument, articulated by all of the divestment campaigns mentioned: How can we, as rational beings, continue to invest in a catastrophically, environmentally destructive, industry that we know must be phased out if we want to continue living on a planet that even resembles what we all now call home?